stsw133/StswExpress/README.md

 - possibility to scale GUI and change themes (light/dark)

 Licencing:
-- icons contained in StswIcons class (with a few exceptions) are copied from Material Design Icons: https://pictogrammers.com/library/mdi/
+- icons contained in StswIcons class are copied from Material Design Icons: https://pictogrammers.com/library/mdi/
-- themes are modified version from DynamicAero2: https://github.com/manju-summoner/DynamicAero2
+- themes are modified version of themes from DynamicAero2: https://github.com/manju-summoner/DynamicAero2
+- translator is modified version of translator from TranslateMe: https://github.com/codingseb/TranslateMe

-Packages are available in NuGet at the following link: https://www.nuget.org/packages/StswExpress
+Packages are available in NuGet at the following link: https://www.nuget.org/packages/StswExpress Changelog is available in TestApp and in RTF file: https://github.com/stsw133/StswExpress/blob/main/TestApp/Resources/changelog_en.rtf